TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 - Use a user account with the required roles and privileges to the database.

-- Ensure that a SQL Server to which SnappyData CDC Connector can connect is running and available.
+- Ensure that a JDBC source to which SnappyData CDC Connector can connect is running and available.

-- You need the **snappydata-jdbc-stream-connector_2.11-0.9.jar**, which is available in the **$SNAPPY_HOME/jars** directory. </br>If you are using Maven or Gradle project to develop the streaming application, you need to publish the above jar into a local maven repository.
+- You need the **snappydata-jdbc-stream-connector_2.11-0.9.1.jar**, which is available in the **$SNAPPY_HOME/jars** directory. </br>If you are using Maven or Gradle project to develop the streaming application, you need to publish the above jar into a local maven repository.

 - To run your application in the Smart connector mode, refer to the [documentation](../affinity_modes/connector_mode.md).